arillo/silverstripe-gulp-plate/README.md

 $ npm run prod
 ```

-Will generate a production version of the theme by running the tests and compressing js & css.
+Will generate a production version of the theme by compressing js & css.
 This is the folder that should go on the server.

 __Important:__